-College of Law > Academics > Experiential Learning > Legal Clinics > Asylum & Refugee > CONFIA > Children in Central America may be able to apply for refugee status by visiting centers in their own countries
+College of Law > Academics > Experiential Learning > Legal Clinics > Asylum & Immigration > CONFIA > Children in Central America may be able to apply for refugee status by visiting centers in their own countries

 By John Conroy /

 Posted in: CONFIA Immigration Updates, Experiential Learning /

 This measure only eases processing and travel – it does not represent an increase in the number of refugees who will be given visas.
 The number of allocated visas for Central America (4,000) represents a fraction of the number of children who have entered the U.S. illegally this year and are awaiting deportation.

 Children in Cuba, Eurasia, the Baltic nations, and Iraq might qualify to become refugees in the United States, but the government will not set up processing in those areas.

 The program will not apply to refugees who have already entered the country illegally.